-LAKE MACLEOD
+AKE MACLEOD

 Lake MacLeod has the largest inland mangrove community in the world.
+DID YOU KNOW?

-A coral reef looks like one big solid structure, but really it's a community made up of millions of tiny, soft animals called polyps that produce the rock surfaces we call corals.
+A coral reef looks like one big solid structure, but really it's a community made up of millions of tiny, soft animals called polyps that produce the hard surfaces we call corals.